 It focusses on the communication technologies that are currently used to support these baby alarms (like Wi-Fi and Bluetooth).
 It also comments on the use of high-frequency RF communication technology, previously used by non-connected baby alarms, and the challenges they faced.

-This subsection focusses on some of the pressing challenges of baby alarms (including privacy) and explores how baby wearables (like Halo10) can be an alternative to these alarms.
-It also describes some baby alarms currently available in the market including Nanit Pro Baby Monitor and Cubo AI Plus.
+This subsection focusses on some of the pressing challenges of baby alarms (including hacking, high price, and accuracy limitations) and explores how baby wearables (like Halo) can be an alternative to these alarms.
+It also describes some baby alarms currently available in the market, including Nanit Pro Baby Monitor and Cubo AI Plus.

-This section explains how the demand for webcams has increased significantly (especially since the Covid-19 pandemic), their features, challenges (like the availability of similar products such as cameras and doorbells), and then describes one example of a consumer webcam.
+This section explains how the demand for webcams has increased significantly, especially since the Covid-19 pandemic (since working and studying from home has increased significantly) , their features, challenges (like the availability of similar products such as security cameras and doorbells), and then describes one example of a consumer webcam.

-This section of the report first talks about how the pandemic increased the sale of home fitness equipment and then discusses the advantages of connectivity in this space.
-It also talks about factors such as space requirement and prohibitive cost which may affect their adoption.
+This section of the report first talks about how the pandemic increased the sale of home fitness equipment and then adds that, although in the last four years, the pandemic-driven boom in home workouts has subsided and consumers have returned to gyms, fitness-related consumer spending has remained resilient.
+However, it further explains that since many consumers now choose to spend on fitness activities outside the home, there is a shift in demand over the past five years, and fitness equipment companies such as Tonal and Peloton have experienced valuation declines.
+It then discusses the advantages of connectivity in this space, since this allows deeper integration with applications and improves functionality.
+It also talks about factors such as space requirement and prohibitive cost, which may affect their adoption.

 This section explains how home weather stations function and their benefits in general.
-It then shifts its focus to connected weather stations, states their advantages, describes their components and how they function, charts their price range, and lists the barriers hampering their adoption (such as the availability of weather apps).
+It then shifts its focus to connected weather stations, states their advantages (like they can be customised to add further features as per requirement), describes their components and how they function, charts their price range, and lists the barriers hampering their adoption (such as the availability of weather applications).
 It also talks about some common products in this application like Legrand Netatmo Weather Stations.

 This section first describes what VoIP (Voice over Internet Protocol) is, and then lists some of its features (like increased portability), before explaining why its adoption is gaining significant momentum in countries such as the UK and France.
+It also claims that the availability of digital communication technologies (such as VoIP) has made old analogue solutions such as PSTNs obsolete, and in a tabular format, lists countries and their PSTN witch-off announcements in countries including, Australia, Denmark, Estonia, France, Germany, Italy, Japan, the Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, the UK, and the US.
+For instance, in Denmark, the Danish government has announced PSTN switch-off by 2030.
 It then explains how the pandemic increased its demand and the challenges it currently faces.
 It also adds some popular examples of Household VoIP Phones, like 1-VoIP Residential and AXvoice.

-This section explains how digital photo frames are different from traditional photo frames, their features (like being equipped with Wi-Fi connectivity), price range, and the barriers towards their adoption (such as the availability of more sophisticated devices).
-It also discusses a few photo frame offerings including Nixplay smart photo frames and Aura smart photo frames.
+This section explains how digital photo frames are different from traditional photo frames, their features (like being equipped with Wi-Fi connectivity), price range, and the barriers towards their adoption (such as the availability of more sophisticated devices equipped with multiple features, such as video screens, speakers, and microphones).
+It also discusses a few photo frame offerings, including Nixplay smart photo frames and Aura smart photo frames.

-This section of the report first explains what “Kitchen Equipment” comprises, and then charts their features.
+This section of the report first explains what smart kitchen appliances are and then charts their features.
 It then focusses on one of the most popular products in this application – smart coffee makers and talks about their features (like being able to be integrated with virtual assistants like Google Assistant) and benefits.
-It also describes a few products from this application, including Chef IQ Smart Thermometer and Philips Smart Air Fryer.
+It also describes a few products from this application, including Bosch coffee machines and Chef IQ Smart Cooker.

 This section of the report first describes what all are included under “Smart fixtures and fittings” (including showers, toilets and more), alludes to the connectivity technology these devices use, and states their features (in the context of smart toilets).
 It also gives a few examples of the relevant products in this application, such as Kohler Numi Smart Toilet.

-The key vendors section lists some of the main providers of products and services related to the market such as Bosch, Lenovo, ChefIQ, and Kohler.
-The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.
+The key vendors section lists some of the main providers of products and services related to the market, such as Bosch, Lenovo, ChefIQ, Kohler, Philips, and Echelon.
+The report provides profiles of the various vendors, including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.

 In the market forecasts section, we provide a summary of the forecasts from the Transforma Insights IoT Forecast Database: